 In addition, the city played an important role in the exploration of a route from the eastern United States to the Pacific coast, serving as the departure point for explorers Lewis & Clark in 1804.
 Visit the The historic Bellefontaine and Calvary Cemeteries are the final resting places for such illustrious citizens as: explorer William Clark; General William T. Sherman; Edward Bates, U.S. Attorney General under Abraham Lincoln; and Major General Don Carlos Buell, who led Federal troops in the battle of Shiloh.

-To help welcome your military reunion members the following items can be provided free of charge.
-Complimentary quantities are equal to the number of guest rooms blocked on peak night at a St. Louis City or St. Louis County hotel.
-Additional quantities can be purchased for a nominal cost.
+We salute you for holding your Military Reunion in St. Louis.
+To help your reunion attendees feel welcome and to enhance their experience in the Gateway City, Explore St Louis can provide military reunions with the following items free of charge.
+Complimentary quantities of these items available to each group are equal to the number of guest rooms booked on peak night at a St. Louis City or St. Louis County hotel.

 - The Official St. Louis Visitors Guide

 - St. Louis Postcard